2021–22 Bangladesh Cricket League

 The 2021–22 Bangladesh Cricket League or Bangabandhu Bangladesh Cricket League (BCL) 2021-22 was the ninth edition of the Bangladesh Cricket League (BCL), a first-class cricket competition that was held in Bangladesh from 12 December 2021 to 6 January 2022.
 In March 2021, Bangladesh Cricket Board (BCB) announced the domestic cricket schedule from 2021 to 2023 and confirmed that the 9th BCL would be held in December 2021.
 South Zone were the defending champions.
+Central Zone won the 2021–22 edition by defeating South Zone by 4 wickets in the final.
 The tournament was followed by the 2021–22 Bangladesh Cricket League One Day.